StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     The installation script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
 All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
 The default password for the _strongkey_ user is _ShaZam123_.

-9. Using the following command, confirm that your FIDO Server is running.
+9. Using the following command, **confirm your FIDO Server is running**.
 You should get the API WADL file back in response.

     ```sh
     curl -k https://localhost:8181/api/application.wadl